Home NEW Updates About Us Historic Sites Consultants Contact Us Terms/Conditions

 friend, Pat Short, couldn’t go so Annette went in her place.
 It was there that

-she met her future husband, Walter George Dines (known as George) late that evening.
+she met her future husband, William George Dines (known as George) late that evening.
 They married on 5th

 September 1963 in St. Peter’s Church, Mount Hawthorn.
 GEORGE & ANNETTE DINES ON THEIR WEDDING DAY #50 |